How Self Assignments Will Make You A Better Photographer

 The experiences I’ve had when making portraits with the studio have been fantastic.
 Some of the results are hanging on the walls of our home.
 They are also well used on our website and social media.

-The Benefits of Starting Your Own Photography Projects
+The Benefits of Starting Your Own Photography Self Assignments

 Start today!
-Beginning work on a personal project has so many benefits.
+Beginning work on photography self assignments has so many benefits.

 Having the intent to produce a body of work over a period of time brings a whole new meaning and perspective to using your camera.